Overview

 Public Meetings

-The district has scheduled 7 public meetings for the Elementary Program Review.
-These gatherings will feature small group discussions led by Elementary Principals, Trustees, and Superintendents.
-Topics up for discussion include the current program's impact on student learning and well-being, proposed changes to enrich educational experiences, and the necessary support for smooth transitions to the new model.
-These engagement sessions aim to gather valuable input from parents and families to support potential enhancements to the elementary program.
+In May 2024, the District held seven public meetings for the Elementary Program Review.
+These gatherings were hosted at schools across the District, along with one virtual meeting, and featured small group discussions led by Elementary Principals, Trustees, and Superintendents.
+Topics up for discussion included the current program's impact on student learning and well-being, proposed changes to enrich educational experiences, and the necessary support for smooth transitions to the new model.
+We had the opportunity to connect with around 280 participants at these engagement sessions, gathering valuable input from parents and families to support potential enhancements to the elementary program.

 FAQ